NFL Game Odds Today | Odds Comparison | Football Lines This Week

 Another popular bet type is alternative lines.
 For an alt line, you can adjust the spread or total to a different number and get a different payout.
 For example, you can make a +3 -110 underdog, a -2.5 +150 alt line bet and get $150 for a $100 if the underdog wins by more than 2.5 points.

-NFL futures bets are another type of wager to take advantage off.
+NFL futures odds are another type of market you can wager on.
 These are long term bets as you are betting on a season result, for example.
 You can place a bet on who will be winning the AFC Championship or who will raise the Vince Lombardi Trophy on the Super Bowl night.
 These type of bets can result very lucrative if you do your homework by assessing all statistics and information available at the moment.

 Finding the Best NFL Betting Lines at US Online Sportsbooks